Tengio/tengio.com/content/blog/company-website-using-hugo.md

 For more information read the documentation at https://gohugo.io.
 ```

-This command is generating the directory structure with some basic configuration file:
+This command is generating the directory structure with some basic configuration files:

-1. config.toml is the most important file.
-It holds all the configuration of the website.
+1. ```config.toml``` is the most important file.
+It holds all the configurations.

-2. layouts is where you store the layouts of different types of content.
+2. ```layouts``` folder is where you store the layouts of different types of content.

-3. content folder instead is where you will actually place real content like blog posts.
+3. ```content``` folder is where you will actually place blog posts or other types of content.

-If you want to see the rest of the structure details check [hugo starting guide](https://gohugo.io/overview/quickstart).
+If you want to see the rest of the structure details check the [hugo quickstart](https://gohugo.io/overview/quickstart).

 Now run this command from the created directory root: